business real estate lease business real estate lease

 Maintenance Responsibilities

-Maintenance responsibilities clarify who handles upkeep of the premises.
+Maintenance responsibilities clarify who handles the upkeep of the premises.
 In many cases, landlords manage structural repairs, while tenants take care of interior maintenance.
 Certain leases may require tenants to cover specific property expenses, known as a net lease.
 Explicitly defined responsibilities prevent misunderstandings and ensure efficient property management.

 Advantages And Disadvantages